Luno33/static-hosting/readme-assets/getting-started-local-guide.md

 Well Done!

 You should be able to hit https://website1dev.com and see your website in the website1 bucket.
 Likewise for website2!

+Now you are also able to go to https://tracking.website1dev.com and configure Umami (and your website code) like the guide says: https://umami.is/docs/login.